angelotulumello/beba-switch/README.md

 Please refer to the [original CPqD's softswitch README][ofss13-readme]

+## Pre-configured VM

+A pre-configured VM with the environment already set up can be downloaded [here][pre-configured-vm].

 # Contribute
 Please submit your bug reports, fixes and suggestions as pull requests on GitHub, or by contacting us directly.